andreas-barnensbibliotek/moodstocks-phonegap-demo-app/ios/README.md

 1. Create a PhoneGap project.

-2. Add Moodstocks SDK to your Xcode project (see point 2 in section `Test the demo`).
+2. Set up [Moodstocks SDK for iOS](https://developers.moodstocks.com/downloads) in your Xcode project.

 3. Click on your project > `TARGETS` > `Build Phases` tab, then open the list of `Link Binary With Libraries` and add `CoreVideo.framework` to your library.
 Then make sure you have all these 4 libraries in the list:
   * AVFoundation.framework